bensvarnum/Zoom-clone-app/plan.md

 # Plan Of Action

-- Initialize our NodeJS Project
+X Initialize our NodeJS Project
-- Initialize our first view
+X Initialize our first view
-- Create a room id
+X Create a room id
-- Add the ablility to view our own video
+X Add the ablility to view our own video
 - Add the ability to allow others to stream their video
 - Add styling
 - Add the ability to create messages